AJslashTracey/OBDeltaData/README.md

 ##

-I'm currently working on expanding the dataset to include a longer timeframe up to a month or so
+I'm currently working on expanding the dataset to include a longer timeframe

 ##